 Rapid advancements in technology in the ’90s gave emergence to many new inventions that considerably have become an important source for day-to-day living to carry out activities easily.
 The evolution of the World Wide Web and text messaging played a crucial role in communication and knowledge orientation.

 No sooner, these inventions started to grow strong, than there was a need for communication virtually, over video conferencing and meetings.
-There was a huge demand to connect with people from different places in a shorter span to make work done faster.
+There was a huge demand to connect with people from different places in a shorter span to get work done faster.
 This was contributed by plug-ins and several installations to make video conferencing possible.
 This decade also led to the emergence of WebRTC.

 WebRTC was initially invented in 1999, by Global IP Solutions (GIPS) in Sweden.
 WebRTC (Web Real-Time Communication) is an open-source project to enable peer-to-peer communication over the web through APIs.
 WebRTC later in 2011 was taken over by Google.
 Since 2011, it has been quite a decade, and webRTC has shown a massive uprise.